 OPEN is the small business arm of American Express.
 It helps entrepreneurs achieve their goals by offering insights and advice from experts and other business owners.
 After years of talking with customers and sponsoring other women-oriented business events, American Express felt the time was right to launch its own leadership program just for women.

 "We've had such a rich history in the women's advocacy space," said Alexandra Ytuarte, senior manager of American Express OPEN Live.
 "Through our research, we've gained an understanding of women business owners and what their needs are.
 We want to help these women shift their mindset and really start thinking and acting like a CEO."
-[10 Business Ideas for Women]

 On Sept.
 20, 2013, about 300 women gathered at the American Express Building in downtown New York City to hear talks from prominent female business founders like Angie Hicks (Angie's List), Robin Chase (Zipcar) and designer Tory Burch.
 More than 800 online viewers live-streamed the general sessions, led by Melinda "SmallBizLady" Emerson, and event attendees participated in two smaller breakout sessions of their choice.
 Topics for breakout sessions included team building, leadership and finance.